KwaneleKhumalo/active_directory/domain_users/users.md

-# Creating & Joining Domain Users
+# Creating Users & Joining a Domain using PowerShell

 ## Summary (PowerShell Disclaimer)